qdnqn/libgithttp/README.md

 You can reference yourself to Makefile in repo for compiling instructions.
 You need to take in consideration that Makefile in repo uses brokering service if you wish to compile libgithttp with it.

 #### Pull example
-You can find example code for custom ngxin module (https://github.com/qdnqn/nginx-git-module).

 Here is basic example of code needed for git pull of specific commit.
 ```c
 #include "git2.h"           // include libgit2.h file(libgit2 library)